 Connellan Airways Trust CQUniversity Scholarships

-The scholarships will provide recognition and financial assistance to two students residing in Australian Outback communities.
+The scholarships will provide recognition and financial assistance to students residing in Australian Outback communities.

 |Citizenship||Australian Citizen; Permanent Resident; Permanent Humanitarian Visa|

 |Study Region||Northern Territory; New South Wales; Queensland; South Australia; Tasmania; Victoria; Western Australia|

 - Be enrolled or intending to enrol at CQUniversity in Term 1, 2019

 - Be studying an undergraduate course in any area of study